iiasa/message_ix/.github/PULL_REQUEST_TEMPLATE.md

 <!-- For example:

 - Run a specific code snippet or command and check the output.
-- Build the documentation and look at a certain.
+- Build the documentation and look at a certain page.
 - Simply view changes and note that the CI checks all pass.
 - Ensure that changes/additions are self-documenting, i.e. that another
   developer like the reviewer will be able to understand what the code does